cloudnative-pg/cloudnative-pg/docs/src/replication.md

 In case continuous backup is configured in the cluster, CloudNativePG transparently configures replicas to take advantage of `restore_command` when in continuous recovery.
-As a result, PostgreSQL is able to use the WAL archive as a fallback option whenever pulling WALs via streaming replication fails.
+As a result, PostgreSQL can use the WAL archive as a fallback option whenever pulling WALs via streaming replication fails.

 ## Synchronous replication

-CloudNativePG supports configuration of **quorum-based synchronous streaming replication** via two configuration options called `minSyncReplicas` and `maxSyncReplicas` which are the minimum and maximum number of expected synchronous standby replicas available at any time.
+CloudNativePG supports the configuration of **quorum-based synchronous streaming replication** via two configuration options called `minSyncReplicas` and `maxSyncReplicas`, which are the minimum and the maximum number of expected synchronous standby replicas available at any time.
-For self-healing purposes, the operator always compares these two values with the number of available replicas in order to determine the quorum.
+For self-healing purposes, the operator always compares these two values with the number of available replicas to determine the quorum.

+!!!
+Important
+    By default, synchronous replication selects among all the available replicas indistinctively.
+You can limit on which nodes your synchronous replicas can be scheduled, by working on node labels through the `syncReplicaElectionConstraint` option as described in the next section.

 Synchronous replication is disabled by default (`minSyncReplicas` and `maxSyncReplicas` are not defined).